zlpdss/indexZ/README.md

 #### Details
 indexZ - 1.2

-indexZ nativly runs off of C# however the code editor itself uses Lua, later down the road we will add cross comaptiability between the two languages.
-This does not buffer indexZ's usage in any way though.
+indexZ natively runs off of C# however, the code editor uses Lua; later down the road, we will add cross compatibility between the two languages.
+This does not buffer indexZ's usage in any way, though.

 **Lua Environments :**